-4) So cool those resources exist, and that millennials like us have access to them!
+So cool those resources exist and that millennials like us have access to them!
 How many house sits would you say you’ve done?
 Have they been at any cool locations?

-I’ve done four official housesits through my agency in New York City, Paris, downtown Toronto, and now in Adderbury, England.
+I’ve done four official housesits through my agency.
+They’ve been in New York City, Paris, downtown Toronto, and now in Adderbury, England.

 Hah, yes.
 But not in a particularly nasty way.
 Some people reply and kindly say, “Oh, no thanks, we’re looking for someone a bit older.”
 Or “Sorry, we’re looking for a couple.
 There’s a lot to do.”
 The latter is generally when I apply to watch a farm, which may be for the best.

-6) How supportive are your friends and family in your world house sitting adventures?
+How supportive are your friends and family in your international house sitting adventures?

 This is the best little story!
 When I began, my parents were like “Oh god.
 Please don’t do this.”
 They were rigid from their heads to their toes.
 I kid you not.
 I remember being like, “I’m so sorry you feel this isn’t a good idea, but I do, and this is my life so…!” and I did it anyway.